Local Studies and Family History

 Our Photographic Collection

 The Local Studies photographic collection consists of over 80,000 photographs, prints and postcards representing the social, recreational and working lives of the region, from the birth of photography in the 1850's to the present day.
 They can be viewed on level 6 of the City Library.
+Digital copying of the images is not permitted, however a photocopy may be taken.

 View archive images online